YulinChen12/Recipe-and-Average-Rating-Research-Project-2023/README.md

 Overall Rating Quality: The concentration of the box at the high end of the rating scale implies that the average ratings are generally very good.

+## Bivariate Analysis
+Then, we will perform bivariate analysis between the complex and simple recipes